hot-glue-for-rails/hot-glue/README.md

 If you do not want inline editing of your list items but instead to fall back to full page style behavior for your edit views, use `--big-edit`.
 Turbo still handles the page interactions, but the user is taken to a full-screen edit page instead of an edit-in-place interaction.

+### `--downnest`

+Automatically create subviews down your object tree.
+This should be the name of a has_many relationship based from the current object.
+You will need to build scaffolding with the same name for the related object as well.
+On the list view, the object you are currently building will be built with a sub-view list of the objects related from the given line.

 ## Automatic Base Controller

 HotGlue will copy a file named base_controller.rb to the same folder where it tries to create any controller, unless such a file exists there already.